phnchauu/MIS-311/README.md

 <img width="620" height="577" alt="1" src="https://github.com/user-attachments/assets/e8cdb50a-4288-4761-ad14-2316a79745f1" />

-**Insight 1**: The average quantity purchased per transaction is about 10.61 units, with a median of 11.
-However, the `total_price` has a very high variation, ranging from $2.18 to $427.14.
-This shows that while customers buy a similar number of items, the value of each transaction differs greatly.
-Therefore, the supermarket should focus on upselling and product bundling strategies to increase the average order value.
+**Insight 1**: Fruits is the best-performing product category, generating the highest revenue of $8,024.90 out of the total revenue of $31,046.28.
+This is noticeably higher than other categories such as Beverages ($6,463.17) and Stationery ($6,255.25).
+This shows that Fruits is very popular among customers.
+Therefore, the supermarket should focus on stocking more Fruits and running promotions on this category to increase overall sales.

 ### 3.2 Customer Type Distribution

 <img width="615" height="500" alt="2" src="https://github.com/user-attachments/assets/40e2b87a-39c3-40f8-b811-0b689a47b129" />

-**Insight 2**: Branch A in New York dominates the number of transactions.
-Member customers tend to buy more than Normal customers, and Fruits is the best-selling category.
-This indicates that the loyalty program is working well.
-The supermarket should continue to promote the membership program and focus marketing efforts on popular categories like Fruits to further increase sales and expand successful strategies to other branches.
+**Insight 2**: Member customers spend more on average ($133.88 per transaction) compared to Normal customers ($112.99 per transaction).
+This difference indicates that the membership program successfully encourages customers to buy more.
+The supermarket should continue promoting the Member program and offer attractive benefits to convert more Normal customers into Members, which will help increase the average transaction value.

 *Author
 Phan Ngọc Châu*